 It is possible to create a table from text that already exists.
 However. the data must be field-by-field, using a delimiter.
 A delimiter can be tabs, paragraphs, commas or some other user-defined character which is used to separate each field.
-With the cursor residing inside the existing source data, select the separated, the Insert ribbon.
+With the separated, the Insert ribbon.